AntoineBlaud/frida-ultimap/README.md

 ## TODO

-- Fix the android bug if nobody does it (hard)
+- Fix the Android bug if it has not been fixed already (difficulty: hard)
-- write a small tool to diff saved trace (intersection, only in <trace>, etc ...) (easy)
+- Write a tool to compare saved traces (e.g. intersection, only in <trace>, etc.) (difficulty: easy)